 Mental health parity.
-The Federal Mental Health Parity and Addiction Equity Act of 2008 (MHPAEA) generally provides that financial requirements - such as co-pays and coinsurance - and treatment limitation - such as visit limits - imposed on mental health or substance use disorders (MH/SUD) cannot be more restrictive than those applied to substantially all medical/surgical benefits.
+The Federal Mental Health Parity and Addiction Equity Act of 2008 (MHPAEA) generally provides those financial requirements - such as co-pays and coinsurance - and treatment limitation - such as visit limits - imposed on mental health or substance use disorders (MH/SUD) cannot be more restrictive than those applied to substantially all medical/surgical benefits.

-- For Virginia, failure of insurance plans to adhere to federal and state standards can shift the 1 - burden of costs to the public system (such as CSA and CSBs), often at the point when an 2 - individual requires more intensive services.
-3 - 4 VML supports the 2020 recommendations of the Joint Legislative Audit and Review - 5 Commission (JLARC) to strengthen and expand the Virginia Bureau of Insurance oversight of - insurance plans and compliance with federal and state mental health parity requirements.
-6
+For Virginia, failure of insurance plans to adhere to federal and state standards can shift the burden of costs to the public system (such as CSA and CSBs), often at the point when an individual requires more intensive services.

+VML supports the 2020 recommendations of the Joint Legislative Audit and Review Commission (JLARC) to strengthen and expand the Virginia Bureau of Insurance oversight of insurance plans and compliance with federal and state mental health parity requirements.

-- 8 Mental health service access for community college students.
-VML supports efforts by the - Virginia Community College System to seek state funding through ARPA or state general funds 9 - to address the mental health needs of students through partnerships with community services 10 - 11 boards in order to support and keep adult learners in school and on track to meet career goals and - greater financial independence.
-Such partnerships with CSBs should be separate from the local 12 - match for CSB services.
-13
+Mental health service access for community college students.
+VML supports efforts by the Virginia Community College System to seek state funding to address the mental health needs of students through partnerships with community services boards in order to support and keep adult learners in school and on track to meet career goals and greater financial independence.
+Such partnerships with CSBs should be separate from the local match for CSB services.